Profit on Ad Spend (POAS): Profit‑Driven Advertising: ROAS vs POAS for Real Growth

 On paper, everything looked great.
 Your Google Ads report showed strong numbers, your ROAS target was hit, and the performance summary looked like a win.
 But when you reviewed the quarterly financials, the profit wasn’t there.

 This is the quiet trap many businesses fall into when they rely on ROAS as their main success metric.
-ROAS tells you how much revenue your ads generated — but it doesn’t tell you whether that revenue actually made you money.
-It’s a helpful signal, but it’s not the full picture.
+ROAS tells you how much revenue your ads generated — but it doesn't tell you whether that revenue actually made you money.
+It'n other words, ROAS measures revenue generated, not actual profit.
+It’s a helpful signal, but it'’s not the full picture.
 Profit is what reflects reality.

 The most effective advertisers aren’t asking, “How much did we sell?”
 They’re asking, “How much did we keep — and what did it cost us to earn it?”

-This shift from revenue to profit clarity isn’t a small adjustment.
-It changes how you evaluate performance, how you allocate budget, and how you guide Google’s bidding systems.
+This shift from revenue to profit clarity isn'’t a small adjustment.
+POAS is a critical metric for businesses that want to measure success based on profitability, not just sales.
+It changes how you evaluate performance, how you allocate budget, and how you guide Google'’s bidding systems.

 The ROAS Dilemma: When “Winning” Ads Quietly Lose Money